 Economic Espionage Defined

-- The defendant knew the offense would benefit or was intended to benefit a foreign government, foreign instrumentality, or foreign agent, or that it would do so
+- The defendant knew that they intended the offense to benefit a foreign government, foreign instrumentality, or foreign agent, or that it would do so

 Example of Corporate Espionage

-In a real-life case, a Boston man was convicted on a charge of foreign economic espionage for the misappropriation of trade secrets.
-The defendant provided protected corporate trade information to an undercover federal agent posing as an Israeli intelligence officer.
-He was sentenced to six months in prison (followed by six months of home confinement) and a fine of $25,000.
+In another case, in 2011, a Boston-area man was convicted on a charge of foreign economic espionage for the misappropriation of trade secrets.
+The defendant provided protected corporate trade information to an undercover federal agent who was posing as an Israeli intelligence officer.
+The court sentenced him to six months in prison (followed by six months of home confinement) and fined him $25,000.

-Economic espionage looks an awful lot like another crime: theft of trade secrets.
-Theft of trade secrets occurs when someone knowingly steals or misappropriates a trade secret for the economic benefit of anyone other than the owner.
-In order to qualify as a trade secret, the information must not be generally known or reasonably ascertainable by others.
+To qualify as a trade secret, the information must not be generally known or reasonably ascertainable by others.
 And the trade secret owner must have made a reasonable effort to keep such information secret.
 This crime carries a penalty of up to 10 years in federal prison for individuals and fines of up to $5 million for organizations.